Pacific Debt Relief Company Logo

 Reducing Your Credit Utilization Ratio

-After ensuring your credit reports are accurate, one of the most effective ways to increase your credit score is lowering your credit utilization ratio.
-This measures how much of your credit limit increases the available credit you are actually using.
+After making sure that your credit reports are accurate, one of the most effective ways to increase your credit score is to lower your credit utilization ratio.
+This measures how much of your credit limit increases the available credit you are using.
 Here are some tips for decreasing your credit utilization:

 • Aim for a ratio of 30% or less on each credit card.
 So if you have a $1,000 limit, keep your balance under $300.